DillonWall/Nutrition-App/README.md

   - [x] <strike> Create and apply a theme </strike>
   - [x] <strike> Add another theme and toggle between themes using a theme manager class </strike>
   - [x] <strike> Refactor Home page to have better code segmentation </strike>
+  - [ ] Add state management such as Redux
+- [ ] Interact with an API to pull data

 ## Contents
 * [Why This Project?](#why-this-project)